cmbata1/music-generation-project/SETUP.md

 ## Requirements

-- Python 3.10+ (the project was tested on Python 3.11)
+- Python 3.12 (this is the version the project was developed and tested on)
 - pip for installing dependencies
 - (Recommended) virtual environment (`venv` or `conda`)